Beyond the Mat: Production and release

-Blaustein decided to make a documentary about professional wrestling after being outed as a professional wrestling fan.
-His original budget was $500,000, funded by the company Imagine.
+Barry W. Blaustein decided to make a documentary about professional wrestling after being outed as a professional wrestling fan.
+His original budget was $500,000, funded by the company Imagine Entertainment.
 He shot footage for the film over a span of three to five years.

-World Championship Wrestling refused to participate in the film.
+World Championship Wrestling (WCW) refused to participate in the film.
 Blaustein approached the World Wrestling Federation (WWF) about involving the company in the film in 1997.
 WWF chairman Vince McMahon originally allowed Blaustein full access to behind-the-scenes aspects of his company, but later tried to pull out of the deal.

 Jake Roberts has stated that he was informed the film would be used to help children, but that never transpired.
 Blaustein has stated the opposite.
 In response to why he thought Roberts made the allegations, Blaustein responded, "I don't know why.
 Jake's looking for publicity for himself, maybe.
 I don't know.
 He has problems with reality.
 I wish Jake all the best."

 Beyond the Mat was released in theaters in the United States in March 2000.
 The film was later released on DVD, including extra footage and cast interviews.
 An unrated director's cut edition dubbed Special Ringside Edition was released on DVD in March 2004.
 This version featured a new introduction and additional footage, as well as an interview with Foley and Jesse Ventura.

 Response

 Critics

-Beyond the Mat has an 82% "Fresh" rating on Rotten Tomatoes, based on 66 reviews.
+Beyond the Mat has an 82% "Fresh" rating on Rotten Tomatoes, based on 67 reviews.
 Its consensus reads: "Even if you aren't a fan, Beyond the Mat provides a riveting, perceptive look into the world of professional wrestling by taking a closer look at the people beneath the personas."

 Lisa Schwarzbaum of Entertainment Weekly rated the film a B−, stating that "Beyond the Mat is entirely dependent on, and shaped by, the good stuff the director happens to get, rather than driven by hard questions a journalist might want answered."
 Paul Tatara of CNN wrote, "Blaustein seems to think that he's humanizing these guys by showing how "normal" they are out of the ring, but he unintentionally makes their penchant for self-mutilation all the more inexplicable.
 There are a couple of laughs in the movie, but the overall effect is much more depressing than it is humorous."

 The film was named Best Documentary at the Cinequest Film Festival, and was also nominated by the Director's Guild Association for best documentary and best director.
 The book The 100 Best Movies You've Never Seen includes Beyond the Mat in its list, declaring that it "works on an almost Shakespearean level."